-Do you wake up earlier than you’d like or have trouble falling asleep at night and staying asleep?
+Do you wake up earlier than you’d like or have trouble falling asleep and staying asleep?
 Are you excessively tired throughout the day and/or having difficulty concentrating at work or school?
 Do you rely heavily on caffeine to keep you awake?
 Does the sleep you do get feel restorative, or does it feel inadequate?
 If you said “yes” to any of these questions, there is a chance that you suffer from a sleep disorder.

 Can't Sleep?
 What You Need to Know About Insomnia